 Common Advice: Do not avoid fat.

-My take: This is excellent advice, since fat plays an important role in your digestion and helps you feel satisfied.
-But I took this rule a few steps further – Do not avoid any food that you think you want to eat.
+Nourishing Advice: The common advice used to be ‘avoid fat.’
+But since fat plays an important role in our digestion and helps us feel satisfied, more people are hopping on the fat bandwagon.
+But I take this suggestion a step further – Do not avoid any food that you think you want to eat.

 During the first year, my tastes changed dramatically.
 Things I used to crave, I suddenly didn’t have a taste for, and things I used to dislike, I acquired a taste for.
 It was almost sad, the day I realized french fries didn’t turn me on anymore.